← Back Published on

 Fix It:

-• Share posts across social media, email newsletters, and LinkedIn groups.
-Also, utilize Pinterest.
+• Share your posts across LinkedIn, Twitter, and Pinterest.

-• Use paid ads to boost visibility if you’ve got the budget.
+• Consider paid ads if you have the budget.

 Fix It:

-• Turn blog posts into social media posts, infographics, or videos.
+• Turn your blog posts into social media snippets, infographics, or videos.

-• Break down long posts into bite-sized chunks for different platforms.
+• Break long posts into smaller pieces for different platforms.